commercetools/commercetools-postman-collection/README.md

 # commercetools Postman collections

-Postman is an API platform that helps you quickly use REST APIs without any development effort.
+Postman is an API platform that helps you use REST APIs without any development effort.
-The API requests are managed within a **collection** that you can import into Postman.
+API requests can be organized into **collections** that you can import into Postman.

-Theoretically, you can run the whole commerce journey from creating customers and products to creating orders where these customers purchase the products.
+Theoretically, you can run the whole commerce journey from creating Customers and Products to creating Orders where these Customers purchase the Products.

 Key benefits of using Postman collections of commercetools APIs: